sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 and head out again for adventure.

-### Choose Speed / Wealth / Pack

-`TODO: illustration`

-The rules for Speed / Wealth / Pack will require some stackable tokens, which can be coins or poker chips if you have some.
-These will be called S/W/P tokens throughout this guide.
+### Distribute Slot Cards

+`TODO: illustration of Slot Cards`

-Give each player 6 S/W/P tokens.
+Give each player their 2 Slot Cards.

-> Here are your Speed / Wealth / Pack tokens.
-I'll explain how they
+> Here are your Slot Cards.
+I'll explain how they work.
+Notice that they
-> work.
-To begin, stack all of these up on top of the word "Speed" on
-> your character sheet.
+> have a face that says "ENCUMBERED" and one that doesn't.
+Place them in
+> front of you with the "unencumbered" face up.
 >
-> [Wait for them to find it]
->
-> Your character now "has 6 Speed", which basically means they're not
+> Right now all your slots are empty, which basically means your character
-> carrying anything that would slow them down or trip them up.
+> is not carrying anything that would slow them down or trip them up.
 If they
 > need to dive through a window, sprint away from a foe, or move lightly
 > through a crowded room, they'll have no problem.
-As long as your Speed
+As long as you don't flip
-> is 4 or more, any such maneuvers will be easy.
+> a Slot Card over to the "ENCUMBERED" face, any such maneuvers will be easy.
 >
-> But when you go below 4 Speed, you start having trouble doing those
+> But when you flip a Slot Card over, your character starts having trouble
+> doing those things.
+Any time the word "ENCUMBERED" is visible, your
+> character is considered encumbered, and this affects their ability to
-> things.
-Sometimes, like with the move "Bravely Run Away" there's an added
+> perform certain moves.
+Sometimes, like with the move "Bravely Run Away",
-> cost, and other times, like with "Pick Pockets", the move is just
+> there's an added cost, and other times, like with "Pick Pockets", the move
-> impossible.
+> is just impossible.
 >
+> One Slot Card is for your items, it has the word "Item" printed in each
+> slot ("slots" are just areas with a dashed outline).
+> The other Slot Card is for your Wealth and Pack.
+>
 > When your character carries weapons, armour, and some other items, you're
-> going to take a card with the name of that item on it, take a S/W/P token
+> going to take an item card, and place it so that it fits on an item slot.
-> off your Speed stack, and put the token on the card (in the case of armour,
-> you might need more than one token).
+> If there are no open slots on the
+> "unencumbered" face of the Slot Card, you will need to either flip over
+> the Slot Card to the "ENCUMBERED" face, or decide which other item
+> your character is going to drop or store away.
 >
-> You'll probably notice the other words next to Speed on your character
+> (in the case of armour, the item card might occupy more than one open slot)
+>
+> One Slot Card is for items, and the other is for "Wealth" and "Pack".
-> sheet, "Wealth" and "Pack".
-Tokens placed on these spots can be used
+> Cards placed on the Wealth and Pack slots can be used
-> with the "Good Thing I Brought..." or "Shop / Procure" moves.
-They're
+> with moves like "Good Thing I Brought..." and "Shop / Procure".
+These moves
-> not necessary when starting out, but you can have a look at the Player's
+> aren't relevant until later on in the game, so have a look at the Player's
+> Guide if you're curious, but for now just take two Pack cards and we'll
-> Guide to find out more.
+> move on to items.

+Give each player 2 Pack cards.
+Pack cards are just white-side red cards, but when they're slotted into the Slot Card, they're understood to be Pack cards.

 ### Choose Items and Weapons